gwdawson/pokemon-stats-rest-api-v3/README.md

-# Project Name
+# pokemon-api-v3

 ```
-write a short description about your project here.
+pokemon-api-v3 is a RESTful api created as a solo project to increase my knowledge of Express.js.